Hrishikesh544/E-Commerce-Cohort-Analysis/README.md

 The CEO of "PuneKart" noticed that while the platform was acquiring new users daily, monthly recurring revenue was flat.
 The business question was clear: *Are we losing our existing customers immediately after their first purchase?*

 ### **The Solution**
 I engineered an end-to-end data analytics pipeline to calculate customer churn.
-To simulate a real-world production environment, I generated synthetic transactional data, stored it in a relational database, extracted it using SQL, and engineered cohort metrics using Pandas.
+To simulate a real world production environment, I generated synthetic transactional data, stored it in a relational database, extracted it using SQL, and engineered cohort metrics using Pandas.

 **Tech Stack:** Python, SQLite, Pandas, NumPy, Seaborn